top of page

 • Source of Adulteration: Cheap, non-food-grade plastic used to bulk up the batter and reduce production costs.

-• Regulatory Gaps: Many vendors operate without licenses, bypassing food safety checks.
+• Regulatory Gaps: Many vendors operate without licences, bypassing food safety checks.

 Dr Anika Rao, a food safety expert involved in the study, warned, "Consuming even trace amounts of PET regularly can damage DNA, increase cancer risk, and harm digestive organs."